J-Charles7/HackAdemy/Vuln/XSS/README.md

 </code>
 </pre>
 <h1>
 ```
-* The best way to perform `black blackbox` test in server XSS is to use a proxy, dirbust the website detect all submitted data to the server and inject some HTML characters and analyse the server responses.
+* The best way to perform `black blackbox` XSS test in server is to use a `proxy`, `dirbust` the website and `analyze` all submitted data to the server and inject some HTML characters and analyse the server responses.
-From all the website submits, test with html char, and look the render in browser.
-If it is not escape(the result is not HTML special character), probably the website is xss vulnerable.
+From all the website submits, test with HTML chars (html entities), and look the render in browser.
+If it is not well escaped (the result is not HTML special character), probably the website is XSS vulnerable.